david-lorenzo-vargas/Energy-Reader/README.md

 ## Testing

 Jest and React Testing Library have been used for testing.
-Testing has been added for some components but, as further implementation, it would be necessary to add more unit and integration testing for other functionalities and components.
+Testing has been added for all components and utilities but, as further implementation, it would be necessary to add more unit and integration testing for new functionalities and components.

-For running tests: `npm run test`
+To run tests: `npm run test`

 ## Accessibility